Yes, seriously, there are women who are making money right now selling their breast milk!

 Milk banks exist to collect, screen, process and dispense breast milk and provide an invaluable service to mums who can’t breastfeed their own children.

-There are only 17 milk banks in the UK and these ask for free donations to help new mothers.
+The European Milk Bank Association has recorded 233 active milk banks across Europe, with 14 more planned.
+However, there are only 16 milk banks in the UK, which ask for free donations to help new mothers.

 There are milk banks around that will buy breast milk but they tend to be in the US.

 Milk banks in the US don’t pay a huge amount and the payment can take up to 90 days to go through.
-This is because the milk must be screened and checked that it is safe and healthy.
+This is because the milk must be screened and checked that it is safe and healthy, while milk banks must comply with the appropriate regulatory bodies.
+On a federal level, US-based milk banks are regulated by the Food and Drug Administration and on a state level as Tissue Banks.

 The process of screening the milk is extremely safe.